Families fight for normalcy after wildfires destroy autism school

 Until then, Anova families like the Duarte family are trying to keep their children busy and provide whatever structure they can.

 Taylor Duarte, 9, has attended the Anova Center for Education for two years.
-His parents, Shannon and Darren Duarte, recently took him and his brother to the California Academy of Sciences in San Francisco.
+His parents, Shannon and Darren Duarte, recently took him to the California Academy of Sciences in San Francisco.
 They evacuated to San Francisco as a precaution against the Tubbs Fire.
 Taylor loves science, so his parents hoped their visit to the center would give him a sense of normalcy and distract him from worrying.

 When she told Taylor about the fire, he was "very sad and showed an incredible amount of empathy, which is usually hard for autistic kids," Shannon said.
 "I didn't expect that from him."

-Note: Correction: This story has been revised to state that Taylor Duarte does not have a brother.